lotabout/skim/README.md

 - `OR` have higher precedence.
 So `readme .md$ | .markdown$` is groupped into `readme AND (.md$ OR .markdown$)`.

-In case that you want to use regular expressions, `skim` provide `regex` mode:
+In case that you want to use regular expressions, `skim` provides `regex` mode:

 ```
 sk --regex